PA-RISC information - since 1999

 F/G/H/I-Class: These were the second generation HP 9000 800 servers from the early-1990s.
 The HP 9000 Nova servers share a similar, distinct 32-bit PA-RISC design.
 They had wildly diverse configurations for server applications from the small F10 to the large I70.

-HP 9000 890: The 890 servers were an early iteration of the T-Class mainframe architecture, with the later T500/T600 being updated sucessors.
-Even later the basic 890/T-Class system design was discontinued in favor of the more flexible Superdome systems.
+HP 9000 890: 890 servers were an early iteration of the T-Class mainframe architecture, with later T500/T600 being updated sucessors.
+Even later, the 890/T-Class system design was discontinued in favor of more flexible Superdome systems.

 ↑ up